mickaeltemporao/CMT4A-CMSS-TEMPLATE/challenges/challenge_02.md

 4. Create a custom function named `negative_mean` that does the following:
     - The function takes a numeric vector as an input.
     - The function returns the mean of the negative numbers as the output.
-5. Create a for loop that prints the `negative_mean` of each element of your list object.
+5. Create a for loop that prints the `negative_mean` of each element in your list.

 ## The RMarkdown document
 1. In the "Files" browser (bottom right), open the `project.Rmd` file in *"project" > "project.Rmd"*.